 Your healthcare provider can usually diagnosis your tennis elbow with a physical exam.
 In some cases, you may have certain tests, such as:

-An X-ray to look at the bones of your elbow to see if you have arthritis in your elbow.
+An X-ray to look at the bones of your elbow to see if you have arthritis or other problems in your elbow.

 MRI can show your tendons and the amount of damage.
 An MRI of your neck can show if arthritis is in your neck, or disk problems in your spine are causing your arm pain.